In a Nutshell

 Minimum Credit Score: 620

-Best For: Current Chase customers
+Suitable For: Current Chase customers

 Chase is a well-known brand just about anywhere you go.
 From a solid banking option to easy-to-use credit cards, Chase provides consumers with a strong lineup of financial products to ease their lives and maximize savings.
 Entering the home mortgage loans field, Chase has added yet another notch on its belt to help homeowners obtain better rates, faster quotes, and easier closings on mortgages across the country.
 While anyone can get a mortgage with Chase, current customers will have an even easier time of it, and in a minute you’ll see why.